 The ultra-wide angle shots, however, now look odd.
 At this price point, one would expect impressive camera performance on all fronts but ultra-wide angle photos from Flip 6 lack the detailing the main sensor provides.
 While the colours are maintained well, the edges of the photos have noise and the photos are also slightly softer than the ones clicked via the main sensor.

 Portrait photos exhibit excellent crispness with high sharpness and detail.
-Colors are exceptionally well-handled, and the bokeh effect feels natural. detection is also quite accurate.
+Colors are exceptionally well-handled, and the bokeh effect feels natural.
+EDGE detection is also quite accurate.

 Shots under artificial lighting also have sufficient details and decent colours.
 The cameras neatly handle the exposure, and the overall photo seems impressive.
 As for low-light photos, these photos do have some noise, but the colours remain intact.